AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-column-mapping-prep.md

 Customer Journey Analytics provides a more flexible architecture than Adobe Analytics for determining the columns that are available to include in a data feed.
 Most organizations should expect to export different data feed columns from Customer Journey Analytics than they exported from Adobe Analytics.
 This is due to the following factors:

-* **[Schema architecture](#schema-architecture)**: Data feed columns Adobe Analytics data feed columns are derived from Analytics variables, while Customer Journey Analytics data feed columns are derived from XDM schema fields in Experience Platform and data view components in Customer Journey Analytics.
+* **[Schema architecture](#schema-architecture)**: Adobe Analytics data feed columns are derived from Analytics variables, while Customer Journey Analytics data feed columns are derived from the data view schema.

-* **[Data processing](#data-processing)**: Fundamental data processing differences exist between Adobe Analytics and Customer Journey Analytics.
+* **[Data processing](#data-processing)**: Fundamental data processing differences exist between Adobe Analytics and Customer Journey Analytics, especially the existence of pre- and post-processed columns for many Adobe Analytics columns.

 * **[Unused columns](#unused-columns)**: Adobe Analytics contains more than 1,100 data feed columns.
-Identify which of these columns your organization uses so you can plan to map only the needed columns.
+Most organizations do not use the data from all columns that are being exported.

 * **[Cross-channel columns](#cross-channel-columns)**: Customer Journey Analytics supports cross-channel data (such as call center data), which is not available in Adobe Analytics.